Make this Haitian Spaghetti (Espageti With Hotdogs) from scratch in under 30 minutes using simple ingredients.

 Yes, sure, you can.
 Skip adding meat and make sure the epis is vegan.
 Epis has all the vegan ingredients except the chicken stock.
 You can make it using veg stock if you follow veganism.

 Traditionally, Haitian Spaghetti is served on its own for breakfast, brunch, or lunch in Haiti homes.
-Sliced avocados, hard-boiled eggs, or homemade bread can be served on the side.
+Sliced avocados, Air Fryer Hard Boiled Eggs, or homemade bread can be served on the side.

 Some people also like to serve some ketchup on the side with this flavorful dish.

 As it needs minimal ingredients and time, I also like to make it for busy weeknight dinners.